+Requisition Item:

+Requisition Number:

-Reg uisi tion Item: Reg uisi tion Number: Prio r Pı rchase Order Number (if item had been approved previously): 1.
-Ple ease describe the item and its function: 2.
-Th is is a sole source because: sole provider of items that are compatible with existing equipment, inventory, systems, programs or services 므 sole provider of goods and services for which the Agency has established a standard 무 sole provider of factory-authorized warranty service Ш sole provider of goods or services that will meet the specialized needs of the Agency or perform the intended function (please detail below) the vendor/distributor is a holder of a used item that would represent good value and is advantageous to the Agency (please explain price, availability, etc.) advantageous to the Agency (please explain price, availability, etc.) 3.
-WI nat necessary features does this vendor provide which are not available from other ndors?
+Prior Purchase Order Number (if item had been approved previously):

+1. Please describe the item and its function:

+2. This is a sole source because:

+- □ sole provider of items that are compatible with existing equipment, inventory, systems, programs or services - □ sole provider of goods and services for which the Agency has established a standard - □ sole provider of factory-authorized warranty service - □ sole provider of goods or services that will meet the specialized needs of the Agency or perform the intended function (please detail below) - the vendor/distributor is a holder of a used item that would represent good value and is advantageous to the Agency (please explain price, availability, etc.) - 3.
+What necessary features does this vendor provide which are not available from other vendors?
 Please be specific.

-4. WI nat steps were taken to verify that these features are not available elsewhere?
-Other brands/manufacturers were examined (please list phone numbers and names, and explain why these were not suitable) Other vendors were contacted (please list phone numbers and names and explain why these were not suitable).
+4. What steps were taken to verify that these features are not available elsewhere?

+- □ Other brands/manufacturers were examined (please list phone numbers and names, and explain why these were not suitable) - □ Other vendors were contacted (please list phone numbers and names and explain why these were not suitable).

-^{}Sole Source: only one vendor possesses the unique and singularly available capability to meet the requirement of the solicitation.
+Sole Source: only one vendor possesses the unique and singularly available capability to meet the requirement of the solicitation.

-^{}Procurements of items for which the Agency has established a standard by designating a brand or manufacturer shall be competitively bid if there is more than one vendor of the item.
+Procurements of items for which the Agency has established a standard by designating a brand or manufacturer shall be competitively bid if there is more than one vendor of the item.

-ORCAA
+BID SHEET

-TWO Verbal (Tele, Internet) BIDS (\$500-\$2,499)

-THREE Verbal (Tele, Internet) BIDS (\$2,500-\$9,999) THREE Written BIDS - Purchases (\$10,000-\$24,999) Purchases exceeding >\$25,000-Formal Bid Procedures.
+TWO Verbal (Tele, Internet) BIDS (\$500-\$2,499) THREE Verbal (Tele, Internet) BIDS (\$2,500-\$9,999) THREE Written BIDS - Purchases (\$10,000-\$24,999) Purchases exceeding >\$25,000-Formal Bid Procedures.
 Refer to Policy.

 ITEM REQUESTED:

 REPLACEMENT OR NEW (R-N)?

 BRAND: MODEL NO:

-OTHER IDENTIFYING INFORMATION:

 PURPOSE OF ITEM (LOCATION USED):

+CONTACT PERSON: PHONE #: S&H:\$TOTAL:\$ AVAILABILITY:

+BID PRICE:\$

+AVAILABILITY:

+ADDITIONAL INFORMATION(FOB, warran ty, etc):

-SUPPLIER: CONTACT PERSON:
+SUPPLIER: CONTACT PERSON: PHONE #: \$TOTAL: \$ AVAILABILITY:

 ADDRESS: PHONE #:

-BID PRICE:\$ S&H:\$ TOTA

-TERMS: AVAILABIL ITY:
+TFRMS: AVAILABILITY [.]

-ADDITIONAL INFORMATION(FOB, warra intv. etc):
+ADDITIONAL INFORMATION(FOB, warran ty, etc):

-SUPPLIER: CONTACT PERSON:
+CONTACT PERSON:

 ADDRESS: PHONE #:

-BID PRICE:\$ S&H:\$ TOTA

-TERMS: AVAILABIL ITY:

-ADDITIONAL INFORMATION(FOB, warra inty, etc):

-SUPPLIER: CONTACT PERSON:

-ADDRESS: PHONE #:

-BID PRICE:\$ S&H:\$ TOTA
+BID PRICE:\$ S&H:\$ PHONE #:

-TERMO AVAILABILI ITY:

-TERMS: , (V) ((E) (S) (E)

-ADDITIONAL INFORMATION(FOB, warra
+ADDITIONAL INFORMATION(FOB, warran AVAILABILTTY:

 EMPLOYEE: DATE:

 APPROVED BY: DATE:

-APPROVED VENDOR: SUB TOTAL S
+SUB TOTAL\$

 GL ACCT #: Program: Sales Tax \$

 GL ACCT #: Program: TOTAL \$

+Submit to Accounting after purchase and approv al by supervisor or Executive Director

 Submit to Accounting after purchase and approval by supervisor or Executive Director.
 Accounting will attach to original invoice and file with prevailing wage file (if applicable), and file in Department of Revenue file (if applicable).
 Bid selection is based on total price: including tax and shipping and handling (S&H).